-Service Indicator Performance Measure Computation Governance Consultation and engagement Satisfaction with community consultation and engagement.
-(Community satisfaction rating out of 100 with the consultation and engagement efforts of Council) • Statutory Planning Service standard Planning applications decided within required timeframes (percentage of regular and VicSmart planning application decisions made within legislated timeframes) [Number of planning application decisions made within 60 days for regular permits and 10 days for VicSmart permits / Number of planning application decisions made] x100 Roads Condition Sealed local roads below the intervention level (percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) [Number of kilometres of sealed local roads below the renewal intervention level set by Council / Kilometres of sealed local roads] x100 Libraries Participation Library membership (Percentage of the population that are registered library members) [Number of registered library members / Population] x100 Waste Management Waste diversion Kerbside collection waste diverted from landfill.
-(Percentage of recyclables and green organics collected from kerbside bins that is diverted from landfill) [Weight of recyclables and green organics collected from kerbside bins / Weight of garbage, recyclables and green organics collected from kerbside bins] x100 Aquatic Facilities Utilisation Utilisation of aquatic facilities.
+Service Indicator Performance Measure Computation Governance Consultation and engagement Satisfactionwithcommunityconsultationandengagement.(Community satisfaction rating outof100withtheconsultationandengagementefforts of Council) 100 with how Council has performed on community consultation and Statutory Planning Service standard Planning applications decided within required timeframes (percentage of regular and VicSmart planning application decisions made within legislated timeframes) decisions made within 60 days for regular permits and 10 days Roads Condition Sealed local roads below the intervention level (percentage of sealed local roads that are below the renewal intervention level set by Council and not requiring renewal) [Number of kilometres of sealed local roads below the renewal intervention level set by Council / Kilometres of sealed local roads] x100 Libraries Participation Library membership (Percentage of the population that are registered library members) [Number of registered library members / Population] x100 Waste Management Waste diversion Kerbside collection waste diverted from landfill.
+(Percentage of recyclables and green organics collected from kerbside bins that is diverted from landfill) [Weight of recyclables and green organics collected from kerbside bins/Weight of garbage, recyclables and green organics collected from kerbside bins] x100 Aquatic Facilities Utilisation Utilisation of aquatic facilities.
 (Number of visits to aquatic facilities per head of population) Number of visits to aquatic facilities / Population Animal Management Health and safety Animal management prosecutions.
 (Percentage of animal management prosecutions which are successful) Number of successful animal management prosecutions / Total number of animal management prosecutions Food Safety Health and safety Critical and major non-compliance outcome notifications.
-(Percentage of critical and major non-compliance outcome notifications that are followed up by Council) Maternal and Child Heath Participation Participation in the MCH service.
+(Percentage of critical and major non- compliance outcome notifications that are followed up by Council) Maternal and Child Heath Participation Participation in the MCH service.
 (Percentage of children enrolled who participate in the MCH service) [Number of children who attend the MCH service at least once (in the financial year) / Number of children enrolled in the MCH service] x100 Participation Participation in the MCH service by Aboriginal children.
 (Percentage of Aboriginal children enrolled who participate in the MCH service) [Number of Aboriginal children who attend the MCH service at least once (in the financial year) / Number of Aboriginal children enrolled in the MCH service] x100